6576. Road

 YES NO YES |

-graphs – Kruskal
+graphs – Kruskal algorithm

-Next, check whether the given edge (p,
+whether the given edge (p, q) is part of this spanning tree.
+To

-or (q, p) is in the set s.
+is contained in the set s.

 Example